Shopping in Dorchester

 Its quintessential English charm has to be experienced to be believed.
 Grand imposing mansions mix with homely traditional cottages.

 Simply wander its interesting architecture where quirky and specialist shops invite and eateries tempt.
+Stop by for a coffee and browse the unique shops.
+They also have regular markets too.

 Fresh local produce is also up for grabs at the farmers’ market on the first Saturday of each month at Poundbury.